silkroadnomad/DoichainPlaygroundSvelte/README.md

 - [ ] research and test DoiWallet and ElectrumDoi seed phrases and keys

 ## Nice 2 have:
+- [ ] show in mnemonic screen selected legacy (or segwit?) address in transactions
 - [ ] transactions should toggle between DOI/schwartz
 - [x] calculate fees depending on transaction size
 - [ ] auto-select enough utxo's from the datatable depending on the amount to send